Edward Conlon: Biography

 Born in the Bronx, Conlon spent most of his childhood in nearby Yonkers, and attended Regis High School.
 He graduated from Harvard in 1987, then traveled abroad in the former Yugoslavia and worked as a liaison for an alternative sentencing organization in Brooklyn.

 In 1995 Conlon joined the New York Police Department.
 Conlon's police experience focused on patrolling city-owned public housing developments, as well as arresting street-level drug dealers after observing their sales from surveillance posts.
 In 2002, he was promoted to the rank of detective and was assigned to the Bronx's 44th Precinct.
 He retired as a Detective Second Grade in 2011 after 16 years with the department.

-He is currently working with the NYPD communications office.
-From there he also hosts a true crime podcast interviewing NYPD officers about past cases.
+Conlon rejoined the NYPD in 2018 in the newly created role of director of executive communications in the NYPD Commissioner's office.
+After finishing The Policewomen's Bureau he again wanted to be a policeman, Conlon said.
+While he writes some official public releases, Conlon also authors long-form journalism articles for the department, and hosts a true crime podcast interviewing NYPD officers about past cases.

-As of 2022, he narrates a podcast titled “Talk to Me” about the history of hostage negotiation.
+As of 2022, Conlon narrates a podcast titled “Talk to Me” about the history of hostage negotiation.